 The Ethics Law authorizes public officers and employees to file with the Commission requests for advisory opinions to: (1) seek guidance relating to the propriety of their own past, present or future conduct under the statutory ethical standards; or (2) request relief from the strict application of certain provisions of the Ethics Law.
-(NRS 281A.675) Section 41 of this bill authorizes the supervisory head or the legal counsel of a public body, agency or employer to file with the Commission a request for an advisory opinion to seek guidance relating to the application of the statutory ethical standards to a hypothetical or general set of facts and circumstances involving one or more particular positions with the public body, agency or employer.
-Section 41 also allows the Commission to request additional information relating to a request for an advisory opinion from the requester and certain other specified persons.
+(NRS 281A.675) Section 41 of this bill authorizes the supervisory head or the legal counsel of a public body, agency or employer to file with the Commission a request for an advisory opinion to seek guidance relating to the application of the statutory ethical standards to a hypothetical or general set of facts-and circumstances involving one or more particular positions with the public body, agency or employer.
+Section 41 also allows the Commission to request additional-information relating to a request for an advisory opinion from the requester and certain other specified persons.
+Section 41 authorizes the Commission to request additional information relating to the request for an advisory opinion from the requester to render its advice.